The PML method for calculating the propagative wave numbers of electromagnetic wave in periodic structures: Introduction

+To be more specific, the approximation analysis of the propagative wave numbers consists of two main ingredients.
+The first is the approximation analysis of the PML truncation in operator level.
+We prove the exponential convergence property of the PML truncation to the original propagative wavenumber problem by a novel analysis of the PML DtN operator.
+The second ingredient is the Gohberg–Sigal theory for operator-valued functions \cite{Ammari, Ammari2010}, which allows us to establish the perturbation property of the propagative values under PML truncation.

-The structure of the paper is as follows, in Section \ref{sect2} we recall definition of the propagating values and truncate the problem on a bounded domain, where the problem of nonlinearity given by the Rayleigh expansion is capsuled by the Dirichlet-to-Neumann (DtN) operator.
-We further analyze the basic properties of the propagating values and the analyticity of the corresponding operator in Section.
-In Section \ref{sect3}, we circumvent the nonlinearity of the Rayleigh expansion by considering the idea of PML truncation and introduce a PML DtN operator to arrive at a second-order eigenvalue problem. we also consider the perturbation by PML truncation in terms of the perturbation of the operator and derive the exponential decaying property in the operator norm in terms of the PML parameter.
-In Section \ref{sect4}, we give a closer study of the multiplicity of propagating values.
-With all tools at hand, in Section \ref{sect5} we use the exponential decaying property of the operator perturbation to derive the exponential decaying property of the perturbation of propagating values, where a novel trace inequality is derived and the inspiration for the novel analysis in this Section comes from \cite{Ammari} for the spectral analysis of perturbation by small inclusions.
-In Section \ref{sect6}, we include an analysis on the finite element approximation of the truncated problem to finish the analysis of the discrete scheme following \cite{Babuska,Boffi,Bao1}.
-In Section \ref{sect7}, we present some numerical experiments to demonstrate the reliability of our method.
+The structure of the paper is as follows.
+In Section \ref{sect2}, we recall the definition of the propagative wave numbers and truncate the problem to a bounded domain, where the nonlinearity arising from the Rayleigh expansion is encapsulated by the Dirichlet-to-Neumann (DtN) operator.
+We further analyze the basic properties of the propagative wave numbers and the analyticity of the corresponding operator in this section.
+In Section \ref{sect3}, we circumvent the nonlinearity of the Rayleigh expansion by introducing a PML truncation and define a PML DtN operator, which allows us to reformulate the problem as a second-order eigenvalue problem.
+We also investigate the perturbation induced by the PML truncation at the operator level and establish an exponential decay property in the operator norm with respect to the PML parameter.
+In Section \ref{sect4}, we provide a detailed analysis of the multiplicity of the propagative wave numbers.
+Equipped with these tools, in Section \ref{sect5} we use the exponential decay of the operator perturbation to derive the exponential decay of the perturbation of the propagative wave numbers.
+A novel trace inequality is proved here, and the inspiration for this analysis is drawn from \cite{Ammari}, which deals with the spectral analysis of perturbations caused by small inclusions.
+In Section \ref{sect6}, we present a finite element approximation analysis of the truncated problem, completing the analysis of the discrete scheme.
+Finally, in Section \ref{sect7}, we report several numerical experiments to demonstrate the reliability and effectiveness of our proposed method.